 The short answer

-Proverbs chapter 30 begins by saying that the following text is “sayings of Agur, son of Jakeh” and – depending on which translation – that it is “an inspired utterance” (NIV), a “prophecy” (KJV), that he is “the oracle” (ESV), and so on.
+Proverbs chapter 30 begins by noting that the following text is “sayings of Agur, son of Jakeh” and, depending the translation, that it is “an inspired utterance” (NIV) or a “prophecy” (KJV); that he is “the oracle” (ESV); and so on.
 Whatever translation you consult, some sort of word will be used to indicate that these words are in some way inspired or prophetic.

 The Book of Proverbs, as a whole, is traditionally understood to be written by Solomon.
 However, because of this introduction, people assume that chapter 30 was not in fact written by Solomon, but instead by this mysterious and prophetic figure named Agur.
 But who is Agur?